-The second-to-last weekend in September brings the 26th annual Maritime Festival in Greenport, kicking off the season with displays of classic wooden ships, model ship building, and of course plenty of food, drink, and live entertainment.
+The second-to-last weekend in September brings the annual Maritime Festival in Greenport, kicking off the season with displays of classic wooden ships, model ship building, and of course plenty of food, drink, and live entertainment.
 While it’s still a little early in to the fall, you’ll notice on the drive east that the colors have begun to change… (Event Info: Here)

 And what better way to close out the month of September than by enjoying the sounds, vibes, and fusions found in both the local and global music scenes at the annual Sag Harbor American Music Festival (Event Info: Here).
 After a decade of performances, this year’s festival has a whole lot to groove to!

 Saturdays and Sundays in October bring the Pumpkin Fall Festival to Harbes Family Farm with fall fixings, hay rides and pumpkin picking for the family.
 (Event Info: Here) Now is the time to do all of your picking, so make sure to get to a farm before all the sweet stuff is gone!
 If you are looking for a farm or orchard, we’ve got you covered: Click Here For Our Farm & Orchard Listings.